retroredge/spring-boot-sandbox/README.md

 The application uses Jetty rather than the default Tomcat Web server.
 See `spring-boot-starter-jetty` in the POM file.

 The root endpoint outputs a parameterised message.
 The parameters are picked up from Java system properties and environment variables.

-The project has Docker file and a Heroku Procfile and .env file.
+The project has Docker file and a shell script to build and run the application using Docker.

 Build
 ----